microsoft/react-native-windows/blog/July2019Updates.md

    </TextInput>
    ```

-   3. New APIs for better accessibility in lists.
+   3. New APIs for **better accessibility in lists**.
 See [Proposal](https://github.com/react-native-community/discussions-and-proposals/pull/146) for detailed documentation.

    *Example usage:*